atkinchris/micro-frontends-playground/README.md

 This service proxies all calls to the Upstream, inspecting the returned HTML for component placeholders.
 It requests the rendered content for these placeholders from the Nova Cluster.

-### Components
+### Components (`components/*`)

-These are the components that will render into the placeholders in the HTML.
+These are the components ("Novas") that will render into the placeholders in the HTML.
 They are independantly deployed services, runing in their own, individual containers.

 ## Author's Notes